Self-Stabilizing Repeated Balls-into-Bins: Conclusions and Open Questions

 \section{Conclusions and Open Questions}

-We have shown that repeated balls-into-bin is self-stabilizing when the number $m$ of balls is equal to the number $n$ of bins.
-This clearly holds when $m < n$ as well.
-An interesting open question is whether this self-stabilization property also holds for a larger number of balls, i.e., for any $m = O(n \log n)$.
-We believe that an approach based on a lower bound on the number of empty bins might still work.
-Computer experiments on increasing system sizes (up to $n \sim 10^5$) seem to open a chance for this result: the number of empty bins are compatible with a linear function, even though the standard deviation in our experiments turns out to be relatively large.
+In this paper, we showed that repeated balls-into-bin is self-stabilizing when the number $m$ of balls equals the number $n$ of bins (obviously, this is still the case, whenever $m < n$).
+An interesting open question is whether this result extends to larger values of $m$, i.e., for any $m = \bigO(n \log n)$.
+We believe an approach based on a lower bound on the number of empty bins might still work.
+Simulation results for increasing values of $n$ (up to $n \sim 10^5$) show that the number of empty bins is still compatible with a linear function, even if standard deviation in our experiments turned out to be relatively large.

-A more general interesting question is the study of this process over other classes of graphs.
+A more general interesting question is the study of this process over more general graph classes.
 This line of research is also motivated by several recent applications of parallel random walks in the (uniform) gossip model \cite{BCE10,C11,EK15,HPP12}.
-As mentioned in the introduction, the previous analysis of this process in regular graphs \cite{BCN14} yields a bound on the maximum load $O(\sqrt t)$ after $t$ rounds.
-As we proved here for the complete graph, we believe that the previous bound is far from tight even in regular graphs and it leads to very rough bounds on the parallel cover time.
+As mentioned in the introduction, previous analysis of this process provides a bound $\bigO\!\left(\sqrt t\right)$ on the maximum load after $t$ rounds on regular graphs \cite{BCN14}.
+We believe this previous bound for regular graphs is far from tight and it leads to rough bounds on parallel cover times on these networks.
 We conjecture that the maximum load remains logarithmic for a long period in any \emph{regular} graph.
-A possible reason for this important phenomenon (if true) might be the fact that in regular graphs the expected difference between (token) arrivals and departures is always \emph{non-positive} in every node.
-As in our analysis on the complete graph, this fact is not enough but, if it could be combined with a suitable bound on the number of empty bins, then it could lead to the right way for proving our conjecture.
-However, in non-complete graphs, there is a further technical issue: in order to apply any argument on the empty bins, we also need to prove that such empty bins keep \emph{well spread} over (almost) all neighborhoods of the regular graph for a long period.
-We think this technical issue is far from easy even in simple topologies such as rings.
+A possible reason for this phenomenon (if true) might be that the expected difference between (token) arrivals and departures is always \emph{non-positive} at every node in regular graphs.
+As highlighted in our analysis of the complete graph, this fact alone is not enough but it could be combined with a suitable bound on the number of empty bins, in order to prove our conjecture in this more general case.
+Unfortunately, non-complete graphs present a further technical issue: in order to apply any argument based on the presence of empty bins, not only do we need to argue about their number, but also about their distribution across the network.
+This technical issue seems to be far from trivial even on simple topologies such as rings.